top of page

 Last Emperor of the Qing Dynasty (1636 — 1912) Puyi's Wedding Ring, Carved with Quotes "Wei Jing Wei Yi, Yun Zhi Jue Zhong", From the Ancient "Book of Documents" (Shang Shu) — Palace Museum

-Earring — From Self-Introspection to Beautiful Decoration
+Earrings — From Self-Introspection to Ornamentation

 Earrings, or ear decorations, originated in the Neolithic era and were used as decorations or amulets.